 If you visit today you may be slightly surprised to see that it isn’t actually situated on the shoreline.
 It certainly used to be, but thanks to land reclamation work carried out back in the 1880s, it is no longer right next to the sea.

-The temple has been rebuilt and refurbished many times over the years, nowadays it also has a Buddhist shrine towards the back of the monument.
+The temple of Singapore has been rebuilt and refurbished many times over the years, nowadays it also has a Buddhist shrine towards the back of the monument.